Cannabis Instead of SSRI for OCD?

 The study considered how four phytocannabinoids functioned when administered to patients in different ways.
-The goal was to gain a better understanding of the best way for cannabis-based drugs to be given to patients in order to gain the best outcomes (lowering of obsessive behaviors) for the longest amount of time with the fewest number of side effects (like drowsiness or decreased mental functions).
+The goal was gaining a better understanding of the best way for cannabis-based drugs to be given to patients in order to gain the best outcomes (lowering of obsessive behaviors).
+First, doctors aimed for the study to look at the longest amount of time.
+Second was gaining the fewest number of side effects (like drowsiness or decreased mental functions).

-The good news is that all the cannabis-based medicine tested easily crossed the blood-brain barrier, meaning that benefits were easy to come by no matter how patients received treatment.
-The bad news is that the researchers discovered that how the medicine is delivered makes a big difference in results—and those results are not consistent across different species of animals.
+The good news is that all the cannabis-based medicine tested easily crossed the blood-brain barrier.
+This means that benefits were easy to come by no matter how patients received treatment.
+The bad news is that the researchers discovered how the body delivers the medicine makes a big difference in results.
+And, those results are not consistent across different species of animals.
 Results were also different depending on the type of cannabinoid used.

-The paper shows that mice and rats react to treatment differently based on the method of drug delivery and which cannabinoid is used.
-Giving rats an oral dose of CBD or CBDV (cannabidivarine), for example, resulted in higher concentrations of those drugs being present in their brains relative to mice.
-But for the cannabinoids CBG (cannabigerol) and Δ9-THCV (tetrahydrocannabivarin), the results were reversed.
+The paper shows that mice and rats react to treatment differently based on the method of drug delivery.
+Each cannabinoid also affected the animals’ results.
+Giving rats an oral dose of CBD or CBDV (cannabidivarine), for example, results in higher concentrations of those drugs in their brains relative to mice.
+But for the cannabinoids CBG (cannabigerol) and Δ9-THCV (tetrahydrocannabivarin), the results reverse.
 That means there’s no good way to extrapolate which way would be more beneficial to humans.

 Together, these studies provide an illuminating, but frustrating picture of cannabis’ effect on OCD.
-While it seems assured that the endocannabinoid systems is involved in the occurrence of OCD, the exact way this happens is not yet fully understood.
-What’s more, the existing data indicates that the human brain may react to cannabis-based treatments differently than animal brains, complicating the issue for future testing.
+Doctors assure the occurrence of OCD involves the endocannabinoid system.
+However, the exact way this happens is not yet fully understood.
+What’s more, the existing data indicates that the human brain may react to cannabis-based treatments differently than animal brains.
+This complicates the issue for future testing.